Information on the Prevent and Channel programmes which support people who are at risk of becoming drawn into terrorism.

 About Channel

-If someone is referred to Prevent and it's decided that they're at risk of being radicalised, they'll be invited to join a support programme called Channel.
+If someone is referred to Prevent and it's decided that they're at risk of being radicalised, they may be offered support through a voluntary programme called Channel.

-Led by the Bristol City Council, it's a programme which focuses on supporting people at an early stage who could be drawn into terrorism.
+Channel is a programme that we lead, which focuses on supporting and safeguarding people at an early stage who could be susceptible to being drawn into terrorism.

-It ensures people of any age, faith, ethnicity, or background receive support before their vulnerabilities are exploited by those wanting them to embrace terrorism or any illegal extremist activity.
+It ensures people of any age, faith, ethnicity, or background receive support before their vulnerabilities are exploited by individuals or groups seeking to exploit them for the purposes of terrorism or any illegal extremist activity.

 Channel is a confidential and voluntary process that allows individuals to have the final say of accepting support or not.